 June is the official onset of the fire season, but also summer solstice.
-The midnight-sun run (10 K) not only attracts serious runners, but also Alaskan costume designers.
+The Midnight Sun Run (10 K) not only attracts serious runners, but also Alaskan costume designers.
 There are various competitions for the best costume.
 One important pre-requisite for getting the award is to actually do the run in that costume!
 The route of the run is just around the corner of my street.
-In the year, when Sarah Palin became governor there was an invasion of Sarah Palins with red blazer, black pencil skirt and 2 inch heel black pumps.
+In the year, when Sarah Palin became governor there was an invasion of Sarah-Palin-look-a-likes with red blazer, black pencil skirt and 2 inch heel black pumps.

 June is also the season of outdoor weddings.
-You may see brides wearing Xtra tuffs, the Alaska must-have rain boots.
+You may see brides wearing Xtra tuffs, the Alaska Must-have rain boots.

-Old times costumes and Fairbanks Formal in July
+Old Times Costumes and Fairbanks Formal in July

 Musicians, actors, dancers and artists of various media are excited about the annual Summer Arts Festivals at the end of July.
 While many of the attendees are from all over Alaska, there are lecturers from all over the world.
 On the stage, you will see the same high end clothing you see in performances in other places.
 The audience, however, wears Fairbanks Formal meaning a clean (T-)shirt and dark jeans, which for women means that it is ok to wear a fancy vacation or cocktail style dress.

 At the end of July, the striking of gold in Fox near Fairbanks by Felix Predro is celebrated with the Golden Days Parade and many local dance, music, dinning and show events.
 You can even buy a warrant to have your travel companion, friend, spouse or kid imprisoned.
 You can get imprisoned yourself by not wearing the Golden Days button or stocking holder of the respective year.
 This events attracts people from everywhere between the Alaska and Brooks Range as well as tourists.
 Dress code options: Founders’ years attire, kuspuks or casual.

 In the Interior and on the North Slope, residents get glaze in their eyes about the Tanana Valley Fair in August that provides great shopping and amusement opportunities.
 Dancing with the Fairbanks Stars is a big attraction like the riesenrad or the plastic bubbles that you enter and then roll with in a big water pool.
 For my European readers note that this fair is a combined business, trade, industrial and funfair.
-August is the rain season, rain gear is key.
+August is the rain season.
+Rain gear is key.
 Sunshine means shorts and shirts.

 In September, the Equinox Marathon takes place.
-At that time, temperatures are often already in the 40s to 60s (5-15.6o), but the runners wear their normal running gear and on-viewers wear jeans, shirts and a light jacket.
+At that time, temperatures are often already in the 40s to 60s (5-15.6oC), but the runners wear their normal running gear and on-viewers wear jeans, shirts and a light jacket.

-October – Oktoberfest attire
+October – Oktoberfest Attire and PDF-Shopping

 In November, Fairbanks sees its first cold snaps with temperatures below -20F (-29.9oC).
 This time is onset of down clothes, tights, Alaska 16 oz jeans with flannel plaid lining, duck boots and/or bunny boots.

 Many Fairbanksans attend the Diwali Festival organized by the Indian Student Club of the University of Alaska Fairbanks.
 While it is a must for Indian women to present the newest saris from their homeland, some local women wear saris too.
-Otherwise it is Fairbanks casual or some Fairbanks streetstyle picking up on the theme.
+Otherwise it is Fairbanks casual or some Fairbanks street style picking up on the theme.

 November also has the Fairbanks Champs – the big fashion event in the Interior.
 Local clothing stores have their winter gear modeled by local fashionistas.
 The female audience wears cocktail dresses or evening gowns and the men wear business casual or formal attire.
 This dress code is quite different from what you wear at fashion shows elsewhere in the states.

-December sees Santa
+December Sees Santa

 For my money, most holiday sweaters are ugly and those that are not, are so expensive that they are not worth their money.
 Their name is holiday sweater for a reason which restricts their wear to about the six weeks between Thanksgiving and Christmas.
 Nevertheless, given that North Pole, Alaska (a real community close to Fairbanks) is just around the corner, many go with the (commercial) spirit.
-Among young students Santa Claus hats are a must-have or must-wear in December.
+Among young students Santa Claus hats are a Must-have or Must-wear in December.
 Girls like reindeer antlers.
 Among female teenagers holiday earrings are a great fashion item to don.
 Some women go with the spirit wearing holiday inspired outfits.

 Visitors of the Fairbanks Symphony or the Fairbanks Chamber Concert wear Fairbanks casual.
 This means they wear whatever they find in their closet being appropriate for the weather.
 You will only see an evening gown when they have a female guest artist playing with them.
 And yes, it is only her who wears a gown.

-Get a subscription to High Latitude Style.
+Become an insider.
+Subscribe to High Latitude Style.

-Photos: G. Kramm (2016)
+Photos: G. Kramm

-Copyright 2013-2016 Nicole Mölders | All rights reserved
+© 2013-2023 Nicole Mölders | All rights reserved